Last updated 16 July 2021 at 15:45pm

 Your line manager will maintain contact with you as appropriate during any periods of furlough.

 Yes, we have discussed and agreed these arrangements with the Unions.

-The health and safety of our students and staff remains our top priority.
+The health and safety of our staff and students remains our top priority.
 We are taking all the necessary precautions in our buildings, spaces and operations.

-The Well-being of our staff and students remains our priority.
-To help ensure that all members of the University community remain safe, the University may share your contact details with the NHS Test & Trace Service or the Local Authority to help with contact tracing.
+The wellbeing of our staff and students remains our priority.
+To help ensure that all members of the University community remain safe, the University may share your contact details with the NHS Test & Trace Service or Public Health England to help with contact tracing.
 We will only share your data where it is necessary and lawful to do so.
 For more information on how the University uses your data, please see our privacy notice on our website.
 If you are contacted by NHS Test & Trace, please make sure you follow their guidance to help protect yourself and others.

-Our sports facilities are currently closed but we are planning to open them again as soon as it is safe to do so, once restrictions are lifted.
+Our sports facilities are currently closed but we are planning to open them again as soon as it is safe to do so.

 The Faith Centre has re-opened.